 Becoming the best hockey goaltender one can be requires more than the nurturing of physical abilities; it takes strong character, mental toughness and a proper attitude.
 Just like technique and strength, attitude and approach are areas that can be improved.
 The aim of this essay is to provide an understanding of what type of mind-set is necessary for success.
 The story of Mike Smith demonstrates the importance of embracing proper attitude.

 Here is his tale:

 To say that Mike Smith’s minor hockey career was underwhelming is to be complimentary.
 Those in hockey had little confidence in his goaltending.
-I remember, when Mike was 17, his coach on the Kingston Voyageurs having zero faith in him.
+I remember, when Mike was 17, the coach on his JR A team had zero faith in him.
 He told everybody that “Smitty” wasn’t very good.